 Like I said, this is a gutsy game to make.
 The player controls a staggering 13 different characters, each with their own uniquely-compelling story.
 Each character’s tale constantly crosses with other characters and includes time travel and flashbacks galore to tell one complete plot in a bunch of out-of-order chunks.
 The entire cast manages to grab your attention with well-developed personalities and twists around every corner In addition, the player has to command these characters in mech combat against an onslaught of alien machinery.
 This gameplay and each character’s story is very segmented, allowing players to tackle things in whatever order they’d like to understand the bigger picture.
 To maintain some level of coherence and pacing, certain characters or fights are gated until you make enough progress elsewhere.
 You’ll have to trust me when I say that playing the game, it never comes across as overtly confusing.
 Sure, the story probably could’ve been told linearly.
 However, the overcomplication manages to make 13 Sentinels stand out as one of the best sci-fi stories in all of gaming.

-3. Ghost of Tsushima – Cultural Gameplay Loop
+3. Ghost of Tsushima – Meditative Gameplay Loop

 Ghost of Tsushima is the game that surprised me the most in 2020.
 Most things about it seem standard for the overly-saturated open-world action genre, from the map with a checklist to very basic stealth options.
 I don’t usually enjoy open-world games without a sticky mechanic to keep me around.
 Just like The Last of Us Part II, the game might not do much that hasn’t been done before, but it definitely does it better than most competitors.
 The art direction is simply stunning, with bright colors and gorgeous landscapes spanning every inch of the world (I even used Photo Mode a ton, which I never do.)
 The story didn’t shock me, but each character was acted to perfection and the themes of trying to balance survival with honor rang true throughout.
 Combat felt simple, but with a lot of tools to allow for a variety of playstyles.

-I’ve been working for a couple months on a much larger piece about the game that I don’t want to spoil too much.
-However, the thing that stuck out most to me was the game’s ability to weave its cultural values into the gameplay loop itself.
-When you look at the different points of interest in the world, most will seem uninteresting compared to other open-world games.
+The thing that stuck out most to me was the game’s ability to weave its meditative values into the gameplay loop itself.
+When you look at the different open world activities to check off, most will not seem exciting compared to other open-world games.
 Instead of hunting mythical creatures, you’re following foxes to shrines of worship.
 Rather than uncovering audio logs from long-lost civilizations, you’ll sit and write haikus to reflect on your journey.
 Throughout the game, Jin and his allies often discuss their values of honor and spirituality before launching attacks on enemy forts.
-Based on my interpretation, it seems that samurai often find calmness before the storm of battle to clear their mind and focus their actions.
-That adds an entire new layer of meaning to the points of interest, allowing players to enter Jin’s headspace through their own actions.
-My time between freeing captives in camps was spent taking in the natural beauty of the environments and climbing shrines to pay respect to the kami.
+It seems that samurai often find calmness before the storm of battle to clear their mind and focus their actions.
+That adds an entire new layer of meaning to the points of interest in the world, allowing players to enter Jin’s headspace through their own actions.
+My time between freeing cities was spent taking in the natural beauty of the environments and climbing shrines to pay respect to the kami.
 I took around 6 months to fully finish and Platinum the game, and this feeling I unintentionally developed over my playtime sticks with me even now as I’ve moved on.
 I can’t say many games have had that effect on me.